mvs-develop/dev.bitshares.works/docs/development/apps/node_types.rst

 So, when and who producing blocks?
 We call **Block Producers** ; they serve an important role of validating signatures and timestamping transactions by including them in a block and broadcast it.
 Block Producers are witnesses who got enough votes to become **active witnesses** and can produce a block when they got their turn "time slot".

 Each time, block producers produce a block, they get paid for their services.
-Their pay rate is set by the BTS holders via their elected committee members.
+Their pay rate is set by the DNA holders via their elected committee members.
 If failing to produce a block in a time slot, then the block producer is not paid.
 Currently, DNA blockchain has 27 Block Producers (Active Witnesses).
 You can find DNA Blockchain witnesses in DNA UI wallet  Explorer-witnesses, or :ref:`other Explorers <trx-performance-explorer>`.

 You could think about DNA blockchain nodes like the below.